Search Permit Records

-Every city in the Coachella Valley has its own building department, permit portal, and requirements.
+Because there is no single permit database for the region, every Coachella Valley city keeps its own building department, portal, and rules.
 This guide covers where to apply, who to call, and which trades require a permit in your jurisdiction.

 Building Jurisdictions in the Coachella Valley